 In this paper, we have constructed an advection-reaction-diffusion model with free boundary to study the spatial dispersal dynamics of two A. aegypti mosquitoes sub-populations, where the free boundary describes the asymptotic behavior of spreading fronts.
 Our main attempt was to estimate the asymptotic spreading speed of the boundary, by which we can precisely predict the spatio-temporal domain of A. aegypti mosquitoes.
-It is worth mentioning that the spreading speed of the same advection-reaction-diffusion model described the A. aegypti mosquitoes has been estimated via traveling wave solutions [30].
-Comparing the methods of traveling wave solutions and free boundary, the asymptotic spreading speed of the free boundary cannot be faster than the minimal traveling speed provided that $R_0 > 1$ and spreading successes (Theorem
+It is worth mentioning that the spreading speed of the same advection-reaction-diffusion model described the A. aegypti mosquitoes has been estimated via traveling wave solutions (Takahashi et al. [16]).
+Comparing the methods of traveling wave solutions and free boundary, the asymptotic spreading speed of the free boundary cannot be faster than the minimal traveling speed provided that $R_0 > 1$ and spreading successes (Theorem 5.1).

-5.1).
 In the case of $R_0 < 1$, vanishing always happens and A. aegypti mosquitoes die out (Theorem 4.1).
 Moreover, in the case of $R_0 > 1$, the asymptotic spreading speed of the free boundary depends on the invasive ability of A. aegypti mosquitoes.
-We illustrated that strong invasive ability of A. aegypti mosquitoes and advection may induce the spreading of the boundary (Fig. 1 and Fig. 3).
+We illustrated that strong invasive ability of A. aegypti mosquitoes and advection may induce the spreading of the boundary (Figs. 1 and 3).
 The biological meanings are as follows: when the rate of maturation is small and the mortality rates of winged and aquatic A. aegypti mosquitoes are large, the mosquitoes become extinct and the invasive boundary vanishes; when the rate of maturation is large and the mortality rates of winged and aquatic A. aegypti mosquitoes are small, the invasive boundary may spread under strong invasive ability of A. aegypti mosquitoes and large advection.

-Dengue, chikungunya and Zika viruses are transmitted by A. aegypti mosquitoes, which are inhabiting in hot and humid climate regions [6].
-Minimizing the mosquito population is an effective method to control these mosquito-borne viral diseases.
-In fact the Pan American Health Organization had carried out a programme for the eradication of A. aegypti in Americas.
-But with the growth of population and lack of public health services, A. aegypti mosquitoes have re-infested in some Latin American countries [33].
+Dengue, chikungunya and Zika viruses are transmitted by A. aegypti mosquitoes, which are inhabiting in hot and humid climate regions (Cummings et al. [3]).
+Minimizing the mosquito population is an effective method to control these mosquitoborne viral diseases.
+In fact the Pan American Health Organization had carried out a programe for the eradication of A. aegypti in Americas.
+But with the growth of population and lack of public health services, A. aegypti mosquitoes have reinfested in some Latin American countries (Vasconcelos et al. [31]).
 Hence it is very important to understand the A. aegypti mosquito spreading dynamics for controlling mosquito-borne viral diseases.
 The results of our free boundary model conclude that when the rate of maturation is large and the mortality rates of winged and aquatic A. aegypti mosquitoes are small, the region is under a high risk of dengue, chikungunya and Zika epidemics.
-Recently as human transportation increases dramatically, the Aedes aegypti mosquitoes have the capability of the long distance movement [22].
-Aedes aegypti mosquito invasion has become a widely monitored scenario [23].
-It has been reported that Aedes aegypti mosquitoes have increased their distributions in California [12] and breed year-round in Washington D.C.
-[17].
+Recently as human transportation increases dramatically, the Aedes aegypti mosquitoes have the capability of the long distance movement (Oteroa et al. [32]).
+Aedes aegypti mosquito invasion has become a widely monitored scenario (Powell [33]).
+It has been reported that Aedes aegypti mosquitoes have increased their distributions in California (Gloria-Soria et al. [34]) and breed year-round in Washington D.C.
+(Lima et al. [35]).
 Our numerical simulations illustrate that the advection may contribute the mosquito population expansion.